aichimoaie/Tehnic1/README.md

 <br>
 Console Application: Namec com.middleware.Listener.SimpleListener.java i thought if keeping simple will do it job.
 So the connection to RabbitMQ is made with different libs (instead the ones offered by spring framewor) .
 Here things are simple, waiting for a message on queue and then process the input file according to the requirements.
 <br>
-Drawbacks : I did not implement the post to the vendors servers because still have to do some works and rather there should be made some refactorings and some recomandations from you.

-Tested with postman.